neka-nat/python-forexconnect/README.rst

 About
 ------
-This library is a Python binding of Forexconnect API.
+This library is a Python binding of Forexconnect API and use boost.python.

 Build
 -----

+First, download "ForexConnectAPI-1.3.2" from http://www.fxcodebase.com/wiki/index.php/Download
-First, set environment "FOREXCONNECT_ROOT" which is the path ForexConnectAPI installed.
+and set environment "FOREXCONNECT_ROOT" which is the path ForexConnectAPI installed.

     $ export FOREXCONNECT_ROOT=/.../ForexConnectAPI